dstackai/dstack/docs/docs/concepts/volumes.md

 #### Delete volumes

-When the volume isn't attached to any active dev environment, task, or service, you can delete it using `dstack delete`:
+When the volume isn't attached to any active dev environment, task, or service, you can delete it by passing the volume configuration to `dstack delete`:

 ```shell
 $ dstack delete -f vol.dstack.yaml
 ```

+Alternatively, you can delete a volume by passing the volume name  to `dstack volume delete`.

 If the volume was created using `dstack`, it will be physically destroyed along with the data.
 If you've registered an existing volume, it will be de-registered with `dstack` but will keep the data.

 ## Instance volumes

-> Instance volumes are currently supported on all backends except `runpod`, `vastai` and `kubernetes`.

 Unlike [network volumes](#network-volumes), which are persistent external resources mounted over network, instance volumes are part of the instance storage.
 Basically, the instance volume is a filesystem path